 Dr. Sable has been organizing and leading medical missions to Uganda for over 10 years.
 What started as a single provider seeing children with heart disease has evolved into a large team including cardiologists, intensivists, anesthesiologists, nurses, perfusionists, and cardiac surgeons.
 Most of our fellows have accompanied him on trips, where activities have included large-scale screening of children with unrepaired congenital heart disease, post-operative care of cardiac patients, and most significantly, education of the local teams.
-Doctors at the Uganda Heart Institute are now independently performing heart surgery where no such previously program exists.
-Recently, Dr. Ratnavaka and the World Children's Initiative have constructed a cardiac cath lab and have brought a team of cath lab technologists and specially trained nurses to train local doctors and perform interventional cath procedures.
+Doctors at the Uganda Heart Institute are now independently performing heart surgery where no such program previously exists.
+Dr. Ratnayaka World the and Children's Initiative have constructed a cardiac cath lab and have brought a team of cath lab technologists and specially trained nurses to train local doctors and perform interventional cath procedures.
+Dr. Beaton conducts grant-funded research on rheumatic heart disease and has conducted multiple trips with fellows for large-scale screening.